 - Protect riders from injury if carry-ons fall or shift.

 4.2.1 – Hazardous Materials

-Watch for cargo or baggage containing hazardous materials.
-Most hazardous materials cannot be carried on a bus.
+Watch for cargo or baggage containing HazMat.
+Most HazMat cannot be carried on a bus.

-The Federal Hazardous Materials Table shows which materials are hazardous.
+The Federal Hazardous Class Definitions Table shows which materials are hazardous.
 They pose a risk to health, safety, and property during transportation.
-The rules require shippers to mark containers of hazardous material with the material’s name, ID number, and hazard label.
+The rules require shippers to mark containers of HazMat with the material’s name, ID number, and hazard label.
 There are 9 different 4-inch, diamond-shaped hazard labels.
 See Figure 4.1.
 Watch for the diamond-shaped labels.
-Do not transport any hazardous material unless you are sure the rules allow it.
+Do not transport any HazMat unless you are sure the rules allow it.

 |1||Explosives||Ammunition, Dynamite, Fireworks|

 |2||Gases||Propane, Oxygen, Helium|